avaapm/ECIR2021/README.md

 # Tweet Length Matters: A Comparative Analysis on Topic Detection in Microblogs
-Published tweet dataset includes tweet id and corresponding topic number.
+Published tweet dataset used in [Tweet Length Matters: A Comparative Analysis on Topic Detection in Microblogs](https://rd.springer.com/chapter/10.1007/978-3-030-72240-1_50 ) includes tweet id and corresponding topic number.
 Topic numbers encoded as follows:

 | Topic  | Topic Number |
 | ------------- | ------------- |